net-lisias-ksph/KIS/Troubleshooting.md

 ## Using GitHub release

 The sources on GitHub must _not_ be used for the mod installation.
 It won't work!
-Got ot the release page and download the release.
-Inside there will be a release archive, e.g. `KIS_v1.18.zip`.
+Go to the release page and download the release.
+Inside, there will be a release file, e.g. `KIS_v1.18.zip`.
 This is the installation archive.

 This is how the right installation looks like: